Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/ProgrammingForTheWeb/index.md

+---
+title: "Year 12 — Programming for the Web"
+---

 # Year 12 — Programming for the Web

 This module explores modern web development through full-stack Python applications, teaching students how to build secure, accessible, and scalable web systems.
 From client-server architecture to database design, it covers the complete web development lifecycle with emphasis on standards, security, and user experience.